Skip to content

 Managed dataset

 A managed dataset is the public-facing view of the most recent artifact for a given template.
-It is what /datasets, /zarr, /stac, and /ogcapi expose.
+It is what /datasets, /zarr, and /stac expose.
 When an operator ingests or syncs a dataset, the managed dataset view updates to reflect the new artifact — the public ID stays stable.

 The relationship is: one template → many artifacts over time → one managed dataset (the latest).